dknight/laura/README.md

 ### Install

-There are several ways to install: LuaRocks, Make utility, and manual.
+There are several ways to install: LuaRocks, Make utility, and manual installation.

 #### LuaRocks